kant/gcalmapper/README.md

 ### Warning ##

 Ruby 1.8.7 does not support the vcr cassettes generate by 1.9.x, but 1.8.7 cassettes work with 1.9.x.
-D'ont forget to remove the cassettes before testing with 1.8.7 if you already tested with 1.9.x.
+Do not forget to remove the cassettes before testing with 1.8.7 if you already tested with 1.9.x.

 Contributing
 ------------